Super-Protocol/docs/docs/developers/offers/launcher.md

 |:-------------------|:---------------|:------------------|:--------|:---------------|
 | Tunnels Launcher   | Node.js        | Super Chat Config | Storj   | Any compatible |

-*Super Chat Config* contains configuration settings such as DNS and SSL certificates. **Note:** you cannot upload any other data when using Super Chat Config as data offer.
+*Super Chat Config* directs Tunnel Launcher to which tunnel offers it needs to use and applies configurations. **Note:** you cannot upload any other data when using Super Chat Config as data offer.

 As output *Tunnels Launcher* produces a domain in this format: abcd-klmn-wxyz.superprotocol.io